culture

 This schedule explains why restaurants are empty at 7pm (too early for dinner), why shops close midday, and why Spanish nights feel endless.

-The phrase you'll hear most often in Spain is "manana" (tomorrow) or "pasado manana" (the day after tomorrow).
-Spaniards live a relaxed life and often postpone affairs until later.
+The phrase you'll hear most often is "manana" (tomorrow) or "pasado manana" (the day after tomorrow).
+Spaniards live a relaxed life and often postpone things until later.
 Embrace it rather than fighting it.

 Spain Is Not One Country